ironcev/thp.im/_posts/2018-03-28-the-variform-var.md

 As with [all the riddles on The Humble Programmer](/tags/riddle/), try to solve it on your own.
 Don't rush, give it a try.
 Think of it.
 And most of all - don't give up too early :-)

 Before you start, here is a tip that might help you.
-Combine the ideas from my [blog post on contextual keywords]({% post_url 2018-03-22-await-async-as-async%}#contextual-keywords) and the one on the [overall context]({% post_url 2018-03-24-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo%}) in which contextual keywords appear.
+Combine the ideas from my [blog post on contextual keywords]({% post_url 2018-03-22-await-async-as-async%}#contextual-keywords) and the [blog post on the overall context]({% post_url 2018-03-24-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo-buffalo%}) in which contextual keywords appear.
 By doing so you will already be on the half way to the complete solution ;-)

 Wait!